richardpjames/Godot-POC/README.md

 and extract both Godot and the Godot Export templates and then using Godot in headless mode to complete the build process.

 I have also set the actions to only apply when tagging a particular checkin with v* (such as v0.1) so that I do not release every single check in that I push.
+This gives me much better control over my release pipeline.